AutoHist.jl Documentation

 Quick Start

-The main function exported by this package is fit, which allows the user to fit a histogram to 1-dimensional data with an automatic and data-based choice of bins.
+The main functions exported by this package are fit and autohist, which lets the user to fit a histogram to 1-dimensional data with an automatic and data-based choice of bins.
 The following short example shows how the fit method is used in practice

 using AutoHist, Random, Distributions